Marketable Securities and Fair Value Measurements

 Conversion option derivative liabilities385 — — 385

-The carrying amounts of cash, accounts receivable, other receivables, accounts payable, and accrued expenses approximate fair value because of the short maturity and high liquidity of these instruments.
+The carrying amounts of cash, accounts receivable, other receivables, and accounts payable approximate fair value because of the short maturity and high liquidity of these instruments.

 The Company measures its investments (including cash equivalents, marketable securities, and non-current investments) at fair value on a recurring basis and classifies those instruments within Level 2 of the fair value hierarchy.
 Investment securities, including U.S. Treasury Bills purchased in the secondary market and U.S. Treasury bonds, are classified within Level 2 of the fair value hierarchy because pricing inputs are other than quoted prices in active markets, which are either directly or indirectly observable as of the reporting date, and fair value is determined using models or other valuation methodologies.